 One way to achieve this is by enumerating all the possible solutions for your case study’s subject.
 The portion of the case study where you perform this is called ACA or Alternative Courses of Action.

 Are you struggling with writing your case study’s ACA?
-Do not worry because we have provided you with the most detailed guide on how to write the Alternative Courses of Action (ACA) of a case study.
+Do not worry; we have provided you with the most detailed guide on writing the Alternative Courses of Action (ACA) of a case study.

 Table of Contents